juliorimo/ChromeCastManager-iOS/README.md

 # ChromeCastManager-iOS
-ChromeCastManager for playing videos in your TV using ChromeCast.
+Manager for playing videos in your TV using ChromeCast.

+This manager use Google-Cast-SDK in order to connect and play videos via ChromeCast.